simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

   * Use the hole size control to remove white pixels within hydrides.
 * Click OK on the bottom right when you are done with one image.
 * Repeat until you hve binarized all images.
 * Record the active time.
+(Please enter the time in minutes.)
 * *The MATLAB code will then perform the measurements on its own.
 Which should take one to two minutes*

 ## 7 - Send measurements